Trxgically/RandomSpawns/README.md

 # RandomSpawns
 ![alt text](https://raw.githubusercontent.com/Trxgically/RandomSpawns/master/logo.png)

-# Why use SpawnsCore?
+# Why use RandomSpawns?
-SpawnsCore, set a spawn in a variety of commands!
-Simple.
-SpawnsCore has a highly customizable configuration file with more to come.
-SpawnsCore has the ability to set multiple spawnpoints, simple and fast!
+Want a new way for your players to spawn in?
+Vanilla, survival, anarchy. etc!
+This plugin has many purposes simply set a radius for your players to spawn in and the plugin will randomly teleport the player within the coordinates you set.

 # Commands :
 * Set a radius